HofferIsaiah-ux/UCCS/README.md

-# UCCS-Computer-Science-
+# UCCS
-All UCCS Cs Classes Took
+All UCCS Class Files